GeorgGrebenyuk/osm.three.js/README.md

 - way (closing, building = false) -> THREE.Mesh(THREE.ShapeGeometry());

 # TODO:

-1. Adding internal material map (parse tags and getting material for that object's type);
-2. Fix scene clipping throw camera (for large scenes);
+1. Fix scene clipping throw camera (for large scenes);
-3. Adding the procedure insted try/catch for checking, if outr polygon are contains the innr polygon;
+2. Adding the procedure insted try/catch for checking, if outr polygon are contains the innr polygon;
-4. The frame to show OSM's attributes of selected items (or items near cursor);
-5. Possibility to load multiply files;
+3. Possibility to load multiply files;
+4. Fixing the problem, why some geometries will not visualized;